Skip Navigation

 The Science Department is dedicated to developing the critical thinking skills of each student.
 Our curriculum and instructional methods aim to prepare students for college-level study and to develop scientific literacy, so that students can form sound opinions and take effective action.

 In our science classrooms, students participate in discussions, labs, research, reading, data collection and calculations, with interpretive writing, online activities, hands-on classroom and field activities, and problem solving: both individually, and in small and large group settings.
-Students learn from a variety of methods such as discussion, project, and problem-based learning, scientific inquiry, and student-centered teaching using laboratory experiences, field trips, scientific collaborations, and lectures/labs.
+Students learn from a variety of methods, such as discussion, project, and problem-based learning, scientific inquiry, and student-centered teaching using laboratory experiences, field trips, scientific collaborations, and lectures/labs.

 Rachel Farhat, Science Department Chair